OVER THE COUNTER ADDICTION

-Some people may choose to abuse OTC drugs as opposed to illegal drugs, due to the assumption that if they’re sold at the pharmacy as medication then they must be safe.
+Some people may choose to abuse OTC drugs as opposed to illegal drugs, due to the assumption that if they’re sold at the pharmacy as a medication then they must be safe.

 Contrary to popular belief, OTC drugs can be addictive and life-threatening when misused or abused.

-90% of Americans with a substance abuse problem started smoking, drinking and abusing over-the-counter drugs before the age of 18 before trying illegal street drugs.
+90% of Americans with a substance abuse problem started smoking, drinking, and abusing over-the-counter drugs before the age of 18 before trying illegal street drugs.
 2.1 million Hospital visits related to drug abuse, 27.1 % involved non-medical use of over-the-counter (OTC) medicines.

 Most Common Abused OTC Medications Include:

 Most over-the-counter sleeping pills are intended to be used for only two to three nights at a time.
 Taken too often, over the counter sleeping pills may cause rebound insomnia (sleeplessness that returns in full force when you stop taking the over-the-counter sleeping pills).
-In the worst case scenario, the user will begin to abuse and develop an addiction to these over-the-counter sleeping pills convincing themselves they can’t sleep without it.
+In the worst-case scenario, the user will begin to abuse and develop an addiction to these over-the-counter sleeping pills convincing themselves they can’t sleep without it.
 OTC pill abusers will use sleeping pills to come down from a high with another illicit drug to help fall asleep.

 Cough medicines (Dextromethorphan, or DXM)